Cartesian Forest Matching: Preliminaries

 In this paper, a sequence is always defined on an ordered alphabet.
 For a given sequence $x$, $\vert x\vert$ denotes the length of $x$.
 A sequence $v$ is \emph{factor} of a sequence $x$ if $x=uvw$ for any sequences $u$ and $w$.
 A sequence $u$ is a \emph{prefix} (resp. \emph{suffix}) of a sequence $x$ if $x=uv$ (resp. $x=vu$).
+A prefix of a sequence that is also a suffix is called a \emph{border}.
 For a sequence $x$ of length $m$, $x[i]$ is the $i$-th element of $x$ and $x[i\ldots j]$ represents the factor of $x$ starting at the $i$-th element and ending at the $j$-th element, for $1\le i\le j\le m$.